-We received this question from a mom with three active boys who, at the time, was taking our online course Discipline That Connects With Your Child’s Heart:
+We received the following question from a mom with three active boys who, at the time, was taking our online course Discipline That Connects With Your Child’s Heart :

-We have three boys all 4 and under.
 Our 4-year-old twins are very persistent and strong-willed.
-Yesterday at church I was trying to get them to stay quiet and quit climbing on the pews but they would not stop.
-Church is one of the hardest places for us because we are trying to get them to comply as we are working hard ourselves at staying quiet.
+Yesterday, at church, I tried to get them to stay quiet and quit climbing on the pews but they wouldn’t stop!
+Church is one of the hardest places for us.
+Before church, we explain our expectations and offer incentives, but it is still a frustrating, continual problem for us.
+We try to get them to comply while we all work hard to stay quiet.
 It is so stressful!

 It’s awesome when parents want to experience church together with their family!
 However, if all church means to kids is a place to go where they get in trouble or are tightly controlled, they will likely learn to dislike church in a hurry.

 Here are some perspectives and ideas using the Connected Families Framework.
-For starters, our overarching suggestion is to do whatever is needed so that your kids find church a place of joy.
+For starters, our overarching suggestion is to do whatever is needed so that your kids find church to be a place of joy.

 The key question to consider is, “What’s going on in me about this issue?”
-How do my thoughts and feelings, and the opinions of others affect my responses?
-And what do my kids see in me at times like this?
-Most parents admit that their facial expressions and body language show our kids that church is more of a chore than a joy.
+How do your thoughts, feelings, and the opinions of others affect your responses?
+And what do your kids see in you at times like this?
+Most parents admit that their facial expressions and body language show their kids that church is more of a chore than a joy.

-If this describes your family, it may help to remember that Jesus loved hanging out with the messiest of people, and when the disciples rebuked people for bringing children to Him (presumably the kids were not acting like little adults in the meeting!), he said, “Let them come to me for this is what the kingdom of heaven is like.”
+If this describes your family, it may help to remember that Jesus loved hanging out with the messiest of people.
+When the disciples rebuked people for bringing children to Him (presumably the kids were not acting like little adults in the meeting!)
+Jesus said, “Let them come to me for this is what the kingdom of heaven is like.”
 (Matthew 19:13) Maybe the kingdom of heaven is not a place where kids have to sit still for an hour but instead a place of grace and acceptance for all who come!

-Remembering God’s mercy for our messiness in the midst of the liveliness can help us create a safe environment for our children to learn and grow at church.
-When we model that church is a safe and joyful place our kids will learn to see it that way too!
+Remembering God’s mercy for your messiness in the midst of the liveliness can help you create a safe environment for your children to learn and grow at church.
+When you model that church is a safe and joyful place your kids can learn to see it that way too!

-The key question here is, “Do I really understand and empathize with my children?”
+To truly understand and empathize, ask yourself, “What’s it like to be my child right now?”.
 Active or “strong-willed” children tend to have more sensitive nervous systems and find church more over-stimulating than other children might.
 If this is the case, these kids will often seek extra activity/movement/noisiness to help them feel more in control and less overwhelmed.
 This can feel disrespectful or defiant to adults, but it might just be your child’s way of compensating for the stress of the church environment.

 Do your lively little ones know that you understand how hard it is for them to sit still and listen to something they don’t understand, when their bodies are driven to move?
 How might you sincerely empathize with them?

-Another question to consider is – am I meeting my child’s God-given need for attention before we get into church, or do we stressfully fly into the service with my kids suffering from “attention deficit”?
-Read about how to prevent misbehavior with quick, intense, joy-filled attention.
+OR, does it seem like your child is seeking attention?
+Another question to consider is, “Am I meeting my child’s God-given need for attention before we get into church, or do we stressfully fly into the service with my kids suffering from ‘attention deficit’?”
+Read about how to help prevent misbehavior with quick, intense, joy-filled attention.

 If you’ve tried some of these ideas and the kids are still struggling, it’s okay to find other options outside the sanctuary.
 The message is: church is a wonderful privilege, and we are responsible to make sure those around us aren’t distracted from learning and worshiping.

-In conclusion, children probably won’t remember many of the specific things they learn at church, but they will remember how they feel at church.
-We can have a goal for our kids to feel like those children felt when Jesus pulled them onto his lap!
+It is what counts!
+Children probably won’t remember many of the specific things they learn at church, but they will remember how they feel at church.
+You can make it a goal for your kids to feel like those children felt when Jesus pulled them onto his lap!